Vlad-404/building-a-skyline/README.md

 * there are examples of mutual influence of real world and this game
 * professionals have an example of city of Stockholm which used Skylines as a platform for development of one of their parts of the city

-User stories:

-1. As a new visitor to the page, I want to be able to navigate it with ease and find what I want easily
-2. As a new player to Cities: Skylines, I want to know if I can play it on my computer/console
-3. As a new player, I want to have relevant links when I click on one page
-3. I just bought the game, but I want to know how to make a good start in this game so I don't have lots of issues later
-4. As a new visitor to this page, I want to know what is my skill level and find a relevant article/video
-5. As a entry level player, I want to start with most essential mods so I can expand the limits of the game and build what I want
-6. For experienced players who want to know how can they make their cities more realistic, there are links to advanced mods and tutorials on how to use them
-7. For city planners and Architects who want fast and cheap simulation of their project, there is an example of city of Stockholm
-8. as a returning visitor to this page, I want to be able to learn more about the game and it's mechanics

 My expectation after visiting this page will be that the beginners will want to discover more about the game, and professionals will be intrigued by application of this game as a tool to help them in their simulations in real life situations.
 Both of these will have enough material to go on with the resources found on this page.

 All the preparations for this page were used from different sources: